What is the best treatment for a broken (fractured) and/or dislocated collarbone (clavicle)?

 Getting back into exercise

-Unless you are Lorenzo with a World Moto GP to contest next weekend, I recommend that you take your time for at least 12 weeks.
+Unless you are Lorenzo with a World Moto GP to contest next weekend, I recommend you take your time for at least 12 weeks.
 Gradually ease back into things and you must follow the advice and guidance of your medical specialist, doctor and physiotherapist, including what you can do before and after removal of any plating, if this is the case for you.

 Possibly the best exercise to begin with is the "Lift and Press", starting with little more than a bare bar, or even just a broom stick, repeating the lift and press about 12 times once or twice a day, then gradually adding a little more weight to the bar as the weeks pass.
 Counter the lift and press with chin ups, beginning with merely hanging on the bar like an Orangutan.
-Of course there are many other excellent exercises that you must do but you really do need to be with an exercise prescription expert, on the spot to guide you.
+Of course there are many other excellent exercises that you must do, but you really need to be with an exercise prescription expert on the spot to guide you.

 Learn how to fall

 Many years ago, I made a cycle safety video for the "What Now" children's television programme.
 I was teaching children how to fall off a bike!
 It was a hit at the time, and I'm so disappointed not to have a copy of the film.

 After at least twelve weeks of uncomplicated post surgery recovery, depending on medical advice, and assuming you have been taking your pills, eating well, gradually building on doing your lift and presses and impersonations of an Orangutan (again, doing these under medical advice), find some soft grass, a rubberised children's playground or an artificial sports ground and practice basic judo rolls.

 You must practice these basic tumbles repeatedly, over several weeks, until you can do this roll instinctively and then do refreshers for the rest of your life, whenever you come across a suitable practice area.